 Cadillac ATS Review

-The 2013 Cadillac ATS ranks 1 out of 20 Upscale Midsize Cars.
-This ranking is based on our analysis of 29 published reviews and test drives of the Cadillac ATS, and our analysis of reliability and safety data.
+The 2015 Cadillac ATS ranks 4 out of 14 Upscale Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Cadillac ATS, as well as reliability and safety data.

 Other Cars to Consider

 The base four-cylinder Acura TLX gets better fuel economy than the base ATS sedan, and critics love its lively acceleration and nimble handling.
 Automotive journalists also note that the TLX has an exceptionally quiet cabin with ample rear-seat legroom.